Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Methodology

-\paragraph{Notation:} \begin{itemize} \item $C_{ilt}$ -- a binary variable for whether or not individual $i$ in location $l$ has had Covid-19 by time period $t$. \item $R_{ilt}$ -- a binary variable for whether or not individual $i$ in location $l$ has tested positive for Covid-19 by time period $t$ \item $T_{ilt}$ -- a binary variable for whether or not individual $i$ in location $l$ has taken a test for Covid-19 by time period $t$ \end{itemize}
+To start with, we introduce some notation.
+Define $C_{ilt}$ to be a binary variable indicating whether or not individual $i$ in location $l$ had had Covid-19 by time period $t$.
+Similarly, define $T_{ilt}$ and $R_{ilt}$ to be binary variables indicating whether or not individual $i$ in location $l$ had been tested ($T_{ilt}$) or tested positive ($R_{ilt}$) for Covid-19 by time period $t$.
+Our first goal is descriptive: to learn about $\P(C_{ilt}=1)$, the fraction of the population in location $l$ that has had Covid-19 by period $t$.\footnote{To be clear about the notation here, we are averaging over all individuals in a particular location $l$ at time period $t$.}

-Our first goal is descriptive: to see what fraction of the population has had Covid-19 by time period $t$ in a particular location $l$.
-That is, our interest centers on $P(C_{ilt}=1)$.
-To be clear about the notation here, this is the fraction of the population in location $l$ at time period $t$ that has had Covid-19.
-That is, we are averaging over all individuals in a particular location $l$ at time period $t$.
-Identifying the fraction of individuals that have ever had Covid-19 is challenging because (i) not all individuals have been tested and (ii) for individuals that have been tested for Covid-19, testing has not been randomly assigned.
-The goal of this section is to develop non-trivial bounds on the fraction of total Covid-19 cases in a particular location at a particular time under plausible identifying assumptions.
-In particular, following \citet{manski-molinari-2020},\footnote{Other recent work on estimating the number of cases in the presence of nonrandomly missing data includes \citet{hortacsu-liu-schwieg-2020} though their approach is substantially different from the approach taken in this section.} notice that
+Identifying the fraction of individuals that have had Covid-19 is challenging because (i) not all individuals have been tested and some untested individuals may have had Covid-19 and (ii) testing has not been randomly assigned which implies the probability of having Covid-19 may be substantially different among tested and untested individuals.
+The goal of this section is to develop informative bounds on the per capita number of actual Covid-19 cases in a particular location at a particular time under plausible identifying assumptions.
+In particular, following \citet{manski-molinari-2020} notice that

 which follows immediately by the law of total probability.
-Next, consider each of these terms individually: \begin{itemize} \item $P(C_{ilt}=1|T_{ilt}=1)$.
-This is the fraction of the population in location $l$ at time period $t$ that has had Covid-19 conditional on being tested.
-We discuss this term in more detail below. \item $P(T_{ilt}=1)$ is the (observed) fraction of the population in location $l$ at time period $t$ who have been tested for Covid-19. \item $P(T_{ilt}=0)$ is the (observed) fraction of the population in location $l$ at time period $t$ who have not been tested for Covid-19. \item $P(C_{ilt}=1|T_{ilt}=0)$ is the (unobserved) fraction of the population that have had Covid-19 but have not been tested in location $l$ by time period $t$.
-This term is the hardest to identify, and we discuss plausible assumptions that lead to bounds on this term below. \end{itemize} Next, consider $P(C_{ilt}=1|T_{ilt}=1)$.
-It can be written as
+Next, we consider each of the terms in \Cref{eqn:covid-bound-1} individually.
+First, $\P(T_{ilt}=1)$ and $\P(T_{ilt}=0)$ are the the (observed) fraction of the population in location $l$ at time period $t$ that have been tested/untested for Covid-19.
+Next, $\P(C_{ilt}=1|T_{ilt}=1)$ is the fraction of the population in location $l$ at time period $t$ that has had Covid-19 conditional on being tested.
+It can be re-written as